mbuotidem/terraform-aws-slackbot-lambdalith/README.md

 ![alt text](architecture.png)

 This module is for you if you want to crank out a quick protoype and/or want to have all your code in a monolithic lambda.
-It uses the [lazy listener pattern](https://tools.slack.dev/bolt-python/concepts/lazy-listeners/) to allow you perform long running process while still meeting Slacks 3 second reply requirement.
+It uses the [lazy listener pattern](https://tools.slack.dev/bolt-python/concepts/lazy-listeners/) to allow you perform long running processes while still meeting Slacks 3 second reply requirement.
 If you want a microservice based approach, I highly recommend [@amancevice's](https://github.com/amancevice) excellent [module](https://github.com/amancevice/terraform-aws-slackbot).

 ## Prerequisites
 Docker

-## Quick Start
+## Setup

 ```hcl
 module "slack_bot" {